strongly-ai/strongly/README.md

 This will generate an HTML coverage report in the htmlcov/ directory.
 Open htmlcov/index.html in a web browser to view it.

 ### Continuous Integration

-We use [CI service name, e.g., GitHub Actions] for continuous integration.
+We use GitHub Actions for continuous integration.
 Every pull request is automatically tested to ensure that new changes don't break existing functionality.

 ### Contributing to Tests

 If you're adding new features or fixing bugs, please consider adding appropriate tests.
 This helps maintain the package's reliability and makes it easier for others to understand and verify your changes.

 If you have any questions about testing or need help interpreting test results, please don't hesitate to reach out to our support team.